linusmossberg/monte-carlo-ray-tracer/README.md

 # Monte Carlo Ray Tracer

-This is a physically based renderer with *Path Tracing* and *Photon Mapping*.
+This is a physically based renderer with Path Tracing and Photon Mapping.

 ![](renders/c1_64sqrtspp_report_4k_flintglass_downscaled.png "Path Traced, Scene IOR 1.75")

 This program was developed over a period of about 2 months for the course [Advanced Global Illumination and Rendering (TNCG15)](https://liu.se/studieinfo/kurs/tncg15) at Linköpings Universitet.
-The program is written in C++ and frequently makes use of C++17.
+The program is written in C++ and requires a compiler with C++17 support.

 ## Report